Pumpkin Bread

 Room temperature.
 Using room temperature eggs helps them incorporate into the other ingredients better.

-How to tell if it’s done.
+Check for doneness.
 The easiest way to tell if the bread is done is to poke a cake tester, or wooden skewer, into the center of the bread.
 If it comes out clean, it’s done.
 If the crust is baking more quickly than the center, tent a piece of tin foil over the pan to help keep the crust from burning.

 Ingredient tips

 Seasoning.
-Replace the cinnamon, nutmeg, ginger and cloves with an equal amount of Pumpkin Pie Spice
+Replace the cinnamon, nutmeg, ginger, and cloves with an equal amount of Pumpkin Pie Spice

-Pumpkin Puree.
+Pumpkin puree.
 This recipe calls for a can of pumpkin puree and NOT canned pumpkin pie filling.
 Pumpkin puree is only pumpkin whereas the canned pie filling already has spices and other ingredients mixed into it.

 Variations